friends-of-ce/merchant-api-client-php/docs/Api/ShipmentApi.md

 shipmentCreate($merchantShipmentRequest): \FriendsOfCE\Merchant\ApiClient\Model\ApiResponse
 ```

-Create Shipment.
+Creates shipments

-Mark (part of) an order as shipped.
+Marks an order as fully or partially shipped, based on the order line and quantity input.<br />Indicate the **Stock location ID** if you make use of multiple stock locations.

 ### Example